alpdud/011ytradecraft/Lab - 2/Lab-2-Instructions.md

    cloud.id: "xxxxxxxxxxx"
    cloud.auth: "username:password"
    ```
-5. Metricbeat comes with predefined ../assets for parsing, indexing, and visualizing your data.
+5. Metricbeat comes with predefined assets for parsing, indexing, and visualizing your data.
-   To load these ../assets run the below commands
+   To load these assets run the below commands
    ```bash
    cd /etc/metricbeat
    metricbeat setup -e